marius311/Memoization.jl/README.md

 * Your function remains inferrable.

-* Multiple memoized methods for the same function can be defined across different modules (no warnings are generated).
+* Multiple memoized methods for the same function can be defined across different modules.

 * You can choose the cache type, e.g.,